 Now I do.
-But only after identifying a lacuna, whereby I discovered that there was either a hole in my memory or in a history – an entire narrative.
-I checked my memory first: I vaguely recalled seeing it in bold type in some long-gone history textbook, but it was not covered and it was most certainly not on the test – any of the many tests given for the American History classes that were repeated and repeated and repeated throughout my youth in school (to the detriment of other histories).
+But only after identifying a lacuna, whereby I discovered that there was either a hole in my memory or in a history.
+I checked my memory first: I vaguely recalled seeing it in bold type in some long-gone history textbook, but it wasn’t covered and it was most certainly not on the test – any of the many tests given for the American History classes that were repeated and repeated and repeated throughout my youth in school (to the detriment of other histories).

-Considering it had been a natural forte (history was something I studied without effort, whereas I really do not remember what to do with a square root nor what it is for despite having put in much effort), I was quite certain that the lacuna was not a hole in my memory.
+Considering it had been a natural forte (history was something I studied without effort, whereas I really do not remember what to do with a square root despite all the effort at the time), I was quite certain that the lacuna was not a hole in my memory.

-I took a breath before gathering the flat-edged puzzle pieces, the low-hanging fruit: A day commemorated around the world except in the US?
+I took a breath before gathering the flat-edged puzzle pieces and the low-hanging fruit: A day commemorated around the world except in the US?
 I pondered suspiciously, scratching my chin like a detective.

-It appeared to me that this lacuna was an omission that could only have been the work of editors, whether active and passive, who found this narrative insignificant, irrelevant, unimportant or inconvenient, and thereby omitting it from my education.
+It appeared to me that this lacuna was an omission that could only have been the work of editors, whether active and passive, who found Haymarket insignificant, irrelevant, unimportant or inconvenient, and thereby omitted it from my education.